sandervdwnl/wpkenteken/README.txt

 Important: fdr Ninja Forms you have to enable Dev Mode in Settings to add CSS classes.

 = The data is not retrieved.
-What is the problem? =
+What causes this the problem? =

 1. The plugin only supports Dutch license numbers.
 1. Check of your input is valid and six characters long.